We Sell Quiver Trees - Aloe Dichotoma

 The Quiver Tree gets its name from the San people's historical practice of hollowing out the tree's branches to use them as quivers for their arrows.

 This tree is well-suited for arid environments and is adapted to handle harsh sunlight and drought conditions.
 Over the years, it has become a symbol of the Namib Desert.
-This extremely hearty tree can grow to the age of over 150 years and a height of up to 32 feet.
+This extremely hardy tree can grow to the age of over 150 years and a height of up to 32 feet.
 Bright yellow flowers bloom during winter when the tree reaches 20 to 30 years old.

 How to Care